First and second-generation black hole and neutron star mergers in 2+2 quadruples: population statistics: Methods

 Our approach to assign an outer orbit {\it after} the formation of two compact object binaries is certainly a simplification.
 We do reject systems in which the {\it final} outer orbit would be relatively tight and could cause short-term ZLK oscillations and possibly a merger before the formation of two compact object binaries.
 However, in this approach, we neglect changes in the outer orbit during the {\it pre-compact object phase} due to stellar/binary evolution (most notably, mass loss due to stellar winds, CE evolution, and/or mass loss and kicks from SNe events).
 The latter processes, especially SNe kicks, will at least affect the distributions of $a_3$ and $e_3$ (and the orbital orientations as well).
 In the worst case, the outer orbit of the quadruple will become unbound due to the effects of SNe, implying an effectively lower formation rate of 2+2 quadruple systems with BHs and/or NSs.
 The motivation for our choice is that the {\it initial} distribution of $a_3$ is also uncertain, and the computational tools used here do not allow for a more self-consistent treatment in which stellar, binary, and dynamical evolution are all included simultaneously.
 We defer such a latter treatment to future work.

 For the systems after compact object formation (as modelled with \bse), we show in \Fs~\ref{fig:ics_masses_m1} and \ref{fig:ics_orbits_m1} the distributions of the masses and orbital semimajor axes and eccentricities, respectively.
 Here, we present data from Model 1; data from other models are shown in \AppICs.
 In all of the models, the distributions of the final masses clearly show the `mass gap' between the most massive NSs ($\approx 2 \, \msun$ according to \bse), and the lowest-mass BHs ($\approx 4\,\msun$ according to \bse).
 The details of the final orbital distributions depend on the model.
-Generally speaking, however, $a_1$ and $a_2$ are broadly distributed between $\sim 10^{-3}$ and $10^4\,\au$, and $10^2\,\au\lesssim a_3 \lesssim 10^5\,\au$ (the upper limit on $a_3$ is clearly an artefact of our assumed range).
+Generally speaking, however, $a_1$ and $a_2$ are broadly distributed between $\sim 10^{-3}$ and $10^4\,\au$ with some bimodality introduced by CE evolution (which significantly shrinks the orbit if it occurs).
+Furthermore, the outer orbit has a typical range of $10^2\,\au\lesssim a_3 \lesssim 10^5\,\au$ (the upper limit on $a_3$ is an artefact of our assumed range).
 The eccentricity distributions are generally reasonably close to the initially assumed distribution (thermal), but with a significant population of circular orbits for the inner orbits due to tidal evolution and/or CE evolution.
 The outer orbital eccentricity distribution shows a slight lack of very eccentric orbits due to dynamical stability requirements.